ImaraBradley001/PixelTime/readme.md

-# PixelTime
+# Pixel Time

 ## Description
-Welcome to PixelTime, the ultimate digital clock app for your PC!
-With a sleek and stylish design, PixelTime makes it easy to keep track of the time, no matter where you are.
+Welcome to Pixel Time, the ultimate digital clock app for your PC!
+With a sleek and stylish design, Pixel Time makes it easy to keep track of the time, no matter where you are.

 ## Preview
 ![alt text](https://github.com/ImaraBradley001/PixelTime/raw/master/preview/1.png)